How Ants Get Inside Texas Homes

 While these ants have slightly different food and habitat preferences, they all have one similarity: they will all take advantage of any available entry points to get into your home.
 It is important to perform a detailed inspection of your home from your foundation to your roof, sealing any holes, gaps, or cracks you find.

 Like we mentioned above, most ants prefer to invade damp, shaded areas.
 Anything you can do to reduce moisture and shade will work to reduce these ants.
 To help deter these pests, eliminate standing water near your foundation and trim foliage to allow the sun to dry the soil around your home after it rains.

 Ants are attracted to locations with organic debris such as leaves, sticks, and mulch.
 Create a two foot zone with no organic debris around the perimeter of your foundation to allow you to see ant activity and reduce the number of ants exploring your foundation walls.

 The most effective way to keep tiny ants from becoming a big problem is to have routine perimeter treatments performed by a licensed and experienced professional.
 This will reduce the ant populations around your home, no matter what conditions are present.

-If you live in Tyler or the Greater Houston Area, reach out to us at Innovative Pest Control to learn more about our residential pest control solutions.
+If you live in Tyler or elsewhere in East Texas, reach out to us at Innovative Pest Control to learn more about our residential pest control solutions.